w3f/w3f-education/docs/Rust/section7/macros.md

 description: Learn what macros are and how to create basic macros in Rust.
 ---

-Macros in Rust are in the most basic sense, "code that writes code", also known as *metaprogramming*.
-By now, you have seen the `println!()` macro many times, and illustrates how useful macros may be in everyday coding.
+Macros in Rust is, in the most basic sense, "code that writes code", also known as *metaprogramming*.
+By now, you have seen the `println!()` macro many times, and it illustrates how useful macros may be in everyday coding.

-Another prime example which you have seen is the use of the `#[derive]` macro, which has the ability to automatically implement traits on types:
+Another prime example that you have seen is the use of the `#[derive]` macro, which can implement traits on types automatically:

 ```rust
 // Automatically implements this type.